Chapter 3301-83 Pupil Transportation

 (4) Post-high school education or work experience in education, business administration, management or transportation as determined by the school bus owner.

-(7) Annual participation in a minimum of four hours of inservice, in school transportation-related training.
+(5) Completion of annual participation in a minimum of four hours of inservice training related to school transportation, in school transportation-related training.

 Qualifications shall include:

-(1) Being of legal age with a minimum of two years driving experience.
+(1) Be at least twenty-one years of age with a minimum of two years driving experience.

 (3) Completion of semi-annual driver record checks through the Ohio department of education for which records shall be maintained by the employer and/or school district for a minimum of six years.
 School bus drivers with any of the following shall be disqualified from operating a school bus: